shravanasati/Real-Time-Reporting/README.md

 ```
 pipwin install pyaudio
 ```
-It should work now :simple_smile:.
+It should work now :simple_smile: